 As you have probably gathered by now, I am a HUGE fan of traybakes – I absolutely love them – I love the concept of just being able to throw together a few delicious ingredients, pop them in the oven and in less than an hour you have a delicious meal and a well-rested chef 😉

-Better still, roasting things in the oven often gives them a better flavour and sometimes even a better texture than cooking them on the hob.
+Better still, roasting things in the oven often gives them a better flavour, and sometimes even a better texture, than cooking them on the hob.
 That is most certainly true in this dish.
-The slightly charred, roasted cauliflower is infinitely better than its boiled cousin and the crispness of the chicken skin just wouldn’t be possible by any other method – and I really don’t need to tell you how wonderful potatoes are when roasted, now do I?
+The slightly charred, roasted cauliflower is infinitely better than its boiled cousin and the crispiness of the chicken skin just wouldn’t be possible by any other method – and I really don’t need to tell you how wonderful potatoes are when roasted, now do I?

 Not only am I a huge fan of traybakes, but I am also a big fan of curry – I’ve made a fair few recently – as I am sure my regular readers will attest to!
 I’ve talked before about how curries, for me, are the perfect mix of easy, healthy and delicious – but usually I make curry in fairly conventional ways, either on the stove top or slow cooked in the oven – I’ve never tried a curry traybake before…until now!

 It’s been an idea I’ve had niggling away at the back of my mind for some time, though, so I thought I’d better get on with it – especially given that this week is National Curry Week!
 I decided to go with a simple tikka masala type marinade for the chicken and use one of my favourite cuts of meat – chicken thighs, as they work so well in a traybake – I also threw in some chicken legs too.
 I just knew the marinade on that lovely crispy skin would work so well, but then the question was – what else should I put in the tray?